-The Bank has laid down a global policy at Head Office level for identification and management of Doubtful Assets and provisioning.

-At the local level, the Bank has an automated system for identification of Non-Performing Loans (including non-performing investments) and computation of provisioning on the NPA/NPIs in line with the RBI's guidelines on asset classification, income recognition and provisioning.

-All non-performing assets are monitored by a specialized department called Distressed Assets Services at Regional Office, Hong Kong.
+The Bank has laid down a global policy for identification and management of Doubtful Assets and provisioning.
+In addition, the Bank's non-performing advances are identified by regular review of the portfolio by senior management in accordance with RBI guidelines on asset classification and provisioning.
+Specific provision is made on a case by case basis based on the management's assessment of impairment of the advance with approval from the Head Office, subject to the minimum provisioning levels prescribed by the RBI.
+All non performing advances are monitored by a specialized department called Distressed Assets Services at Regional Office, Hong Kong.
 The Bank engages with customers closely to work out of distress situations.